geraintpalmer/geraintpalmer.github.io/_posts/2017-09-22-plotting-geopandas.md

 language   : english
 ---

-The last few week i began playing with creating maps in Python using the [Geopandas](http://geopandas.org/index.html) library.
+The last few week I began playing with creating maps in Python using the [Geopandas](http://geopandas.org/index.html) library.
 It's an amazing tool and I've become a big fan.
 The syntax is very similar to [Pandas](http://pandas.pydata.org/), and it works